Harford County

 • Process:

-Holes are dug at the proposed drain field location, then filled with water and monitored to see how long it takes for the water level to drop by a specified amount.
+Holes are dug at the proposed onsite wastewater disposal location, then filled with water and monitored to ascertain how long it takes for the water level to drop by a specified amount.

 • Importance:

-A perc test is crucial before installing a septic system as poor soil drainage can lead to wastewater backup and environmental contamination.
+A perc test is crucial before installing a septic system as poor soil drainage can lead to wastewater backup in the house and contamination of groundwater.

 • Factors affecting results:

-A wet season perc test is a soil test performed during the wettest season of the year to assess the suitability of a property for an on-site sewage system.
+A “Wet Season” perc test is a soil test performed during the wettest period of the year to assess the suitability of a property for an on-site sewage disposal system.

 • Assess groundwater levels